hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > There's something mere I heard the other night,
 >
-> If, 'tis mis-stated, you can set me right.
+> If, it is misstated, you can set me right.
 >
-> Chassee.
+> Chassée.
 I am known for candour, no artifice conceal,
 >
-> Ev'n my own faults and failings I reveal.
+> Even my own faults and failings I reveal.
 >
 > Bel.
-Did you e'er join E. W. or Mr. T.?
+Did you e'er join E. W. or Mister T.?
 >
-> Or e'er take lessons from a Mr. B.?
+> Or e'er take lessons from a Mister B.?
 >
-> Chassee.
+> Chassée.
 What!
 I take lessons from a sorry crew.
 >
 > Who only copy me. — Oh!
 Sacre Dieu!
 >